-- Touch "\"\" or "\" or drag upwards or downwards to scroll to the next page of images. - To view the normal (single image) display mode, touch the image your want to view or touch " -". - In the case of a movie, the first image in the movie is displayed. - A question mark (?) will be displayed for images that cannot be displayed for some reason.
+- Touch "A" or "V" or drag upwards or downwards to scroll to the next page of images. - To view the normal (single image) display mode, touch the image your want to view or touch " -". - In the case of a movie, the first image in the movie is displayed.